Soli Deo gloria

 "HICCUP!" filled his ears, however.
-His hopes for Astrid getting hit must have come true, for her cry sounded instead of that of revenge, it sounded like it was filled with a plea for help.
+His hopes for Astrid getting hit must have come true, for her cry sounded instead of that of revenge, like a plea for help.

-Hiccup, at the spur of the moment adrenaline he just acquired, immediately stood up and called, "Astrid?"
+Hiccup, full of adrenaline, immediately stood up and called, "Astrid?"

-He looked around and spotted Astrid looking at him, covered in food and sporting a new bruise, but instead of looking injured, she positively glowed.
+He looked around and spotted Astrid looking at him, covered in food and sporting a new bruise.
+Instead of looking injured, she positively glowed.
 With a delighted and somewhat evil smirk, she yelled, "PAYBACK!"
 And promptly threw a raw fish at him.
-He really didn't know how she had gotten her hands on a raw fish, but he had no time to think about that for the slimy creature hit it squarely on the forehead.
+He really didn't know how she had gotten her hands on a raw fish, but he had no time to think about that for the slimy creature hit him squarely on the forehead.